jpegzilla/minervas-akasha/readme.md

 -   most of the time, the ui seems to run around 24fps. the goal is to achieve a smooth 60fps. there may still be too much work going on in the main thread.
 I'm still not sure of all the things to offload into a worker and what not to offload.

+-   on chrome, .ogg files containing only audio are recognized as such. on firefox, .ogg files seem to be automatically given a video mime.
+I have no idea why this happens or how to fix it, but it is a fairly serious issue. if I know this happens on firefox with .ogg files, what other filetypes have similar problems? what other browsers?
+I have no clue but the implications of this issue are fairly alarming.

 for solved issues see [https://github.com/jpegzilla/minervas-akasha/blob/master/docs/main/solved-issues.md](/docs/main/solved-issues.md).